 AEMO to set consumed energy validation ranges

-AEMO may in respect of each network section determine and notify Market Participants of a consumed energy validation range (stated in joules) for all basic meters and all interval meters for delivery points in that network section.
+AEMO may in respect of each network section determine and notify Participants of a consumed energy validation range (stated in joules) for all daily metered and all non-daily metered delivery points in that network section.
 The consumed energy validation range determined by AEMO must be the positive and negative values of one absolute consumed energy value.
 The consumed energy validation range will be used by AEMO for validation purposes under clause 3.6.8(a)(viii) and 3.6.8(a)(ix).

 AEMO must ensure that at any time there is an appropriate industry approved methodology for determining appropriate consumed energy validation ranges under this clause.